serginh023/ShoeStoreApp/README.md

 9. Create a new Shoe List destination that includes:

    * A new layout ----------> CHECK
-   * A ScrollView
+   * A ScrollView ----------> CHECK
-   * A LinearLayout for Shoe Items
+   * A LinearLayout for Shoe Items ----------> CHECK
-   * A FloatingActionButton with an action to navigate to the shoe detail screen
+   * A FloatingActionButton with an action to navigate to the shoe detail screen ----------> CHECK

-10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration.
+10. In MainActivity, setup the nav controller with the toolbar and an AppBarConfiguration. ----------> CHECK

 11. Create a new Shoe Detail destination that includes: